ssiedu/curriculum/README.md

     Works correctly

 Also, if you always remember that code is written to read (by humans) and not just to be executed, you'll mostly be on the right track.

+Articles

+    What is Clean Code and why should you care?

+    Steps to better code

+    Clean code because it’s fun

+    Keeping your code clean

+Books

+    Structure and Interpretation of Computer Programs by Hal Abelson, Gerald Jay Sussman

+    Clean Code, Agile Software Development and Clean Architecture by R C Martin.

+    Code Complete (2nd Edition) by Steve McConnell

+    Programming Pearls by Jon Bentley

+    Design Patterns by the Gang of Four (one of the best books for program architecture)